arsharsene/blackshores/README.md

 # Blackshores

-A Guide for Wuthering Waves Players
+A Simple guide for Wuthering Waves Players

 # Feature :
 - Resonator